 - Itineraries that show your original travel plans, as well as any new itineraries that show your updated travel plans.

-- Original receipts for any payments you had to make as a result of the changes to your travel plans.
+- Copies of original receipts for any payments you had to make as a result of the changes to your travel plans.

 If you are making a claim for alterations and cancellations to your journey due to medical reasons:

 - Proof of the reason for the cancellation or alteration of your trip (e.g. a medical report or hospital discharge summary).

 - If you are overseas, confirmation from your overseas treating doctor confirming it was medically necessary for you to cut your journey short or you weren’t fit to fly.